TJH2/SD299-Capstone/README.md

 # Centurión Maintenance (SD299-Capstone)
-This is our SD299 Capstone Project
+This is the Fall 2024 SD299 Capstone Project for Timothy Jake Holmes II and Kristopher McFarland

 ## Project Info